k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 - omission and explicit `all` preserving one address per range;
 - allocation from the first range with capacity;
-- fallback after typed exhaustion of an earlier range;
+- fallback when an earlier range returns a direct or contextually wrapped `allocate.AssignmentError`;
-- total exhaustion across all ranges;
+- an operational error in an earlier range being returned with the same error identity and aborting allocation without visiting a later range;
+- total exhaustion returning `AllRangesExhaustedError` with ordered configured indices, resolved pool identifiers, and underlying assignment errors, with `Unwrap()` returning those exact errors in traversal order and `errors.As` reaching the first underlying `allocate.AssignmentError`;
 - rejection of empty, unknown, and incorrectly cased strategies;
 - inline and flat-file precedence, including rejection of invalid values in either source and normalization of omission or explicit `all`;